So you want to become a Firefighter? But having a hard time?

 8. Sample Job Descriptions

-Let’s examine this a little further with sample resumes for the Emergency Services.
+Let’s examine this a little further with some free resume samples for the Emergency Services.

 If you live within the range of a volunteer fire station, one of the best ways to get into the field is to take a Volunteer Firefighter position.
 This will give you some practical hands-on training for a position as a firefighter.